-Q College Digital Marketing Courses (Victoria BC)
+Q College Digital Advertising Courses (Victoria BC)

 Goodreads – Author Promotion

-Marketing for Writers who hate Promoting
+Promotion for Writers who hate Promoting

 In this video, Matthew Ashdown, talks about his experiences in coaching new authors and how authors sometimes get in their own way when it comes to marketing.